FPRI BMB Ukraine: Bucha atrocities look set to stymie Russo-Ukraine peace talks

 As Russian troops retreated from areas around the Ukrainian cities of Kyiv and Chernihiv over the weekend, photos and videos emerged of the summary execution of civilians and mass graves.
-The most shocking images were from the town of Bucha, just outside Kyiv, that Ukrainian forces retook Saturday.
-Corpses were found lying in Bucha’s main street — some of which had their hands tied behind their backs.
+The most shocking images were from the town of Bucha, just outside Kyiv, which Ukrainian forces retook on Saturday, 2 April.
+Corpses were found lying in Bucha’s main street – some of which had their hands tied behind their backs.

 Ukrainian President Volodymyr Zelenskiy quickly accused Russian troops of war crimes and genocide.
-Russia denies the allegations, and the Russian Ministry of Defence said Sunday that the video and photo evidence was a “provocation”.
+Russia denies the allegations, and the Russian Ministry of Defence said on Sunday that the video and photo evidence was a “provocation”.
 State-owned news agency RIA Novosti claimed that the West was trying to fabricate a “Ukrainian Srebrenica”.

 On a visit to Bucha on Monday, Zelenskiy warned that the behaviour of Russian troops could make peace negotiations much harder.
 "It's very difficult to talk when you see what they've done here," Zelenskiy told journalists.
 "The longer the Russian Federation drags out the negotiating process, the worse it is for them and for this situation and for this war."

 Prior to the Russian retreat, a meeting in Istanbul last week between the two sides had generated some guarded optimism that a ceasefire might be possible.
-The Ukrainian delegation unveiled a proposal for a future ceasefire deal which, according to The Bell’s sources, largely met with Moscow’s approval.
+The Ukrainian delegation unveiled a proposal for a future ceasefire deal which, according to The Bell’s sources, had largely met with Moscow’s approval.
 However, significant disagreement remains on several fundamental issues.

 For Ukraine, it’s important to appear as the initiator, a source close to the negotiations told The Bell.
 The same source believes Russia is moving toward an agreement because any further military action would mean combat in cities and a repeat of the carnage in Mariupol.

-The Ukrainian proposals boiled down to:
+The Ukrainian proposals boil down to:

 At the same time, it’s important to point out major sticking points: